Ashish-Tripathy/AI_SelfDriving/README.md

 1. Sand counter episode completions - finished episodes very quickly, episode completions confused agent about whether episode completed
 2. Max episode steps completions - difficult hyper parameter to set, as with more value, the training iterations increase a lot and as noticed with many timesteps nothing was learnt
 3. I tried with having episode completion only when the agent closes to the boundary or the goal.
 But these led to car going in rotation frenzy for eternity in the initial trained steps.

+**Final Strategy**:

-4. My final submission is based on the following episode done strategy:
+My final submission is based on the following episode done strategy:

-   1. ​      if episode steps == 1000 and total steps<10,000
+1. ​      if episode steps == 1500 and total steps<10,000
-   2. ​      if episode steps == 1000 and total steps<30,000
+2. ​      if episode steps == 2000 and total steps<30,000
-   3. ​      if episode steps == 5000 and total steps>10,000
+3. ​      if episode steps == 5000 and total steps>30,000
+4. ​      Hitting the boundaries
+5. ​      Reached both the goals

-5. Episode completion had a punishment attached to it, to penalize where goal was not reached but episode finished
+Episode completion had a punishment attached to it, to penalize where goal was not reached but episode finished and reward if reached successfully

 <u>**Exploration Noise Strategy**</u>

-To enable more exploration for the model, I decided to decay exploration noise linearly every 4000 steps.
+To enable more exploration for the model, I decided to decay exploration noise linearly every 2000 steps.
 This exploration noise value was used as standard deviation to generate a random value from the normal distribution.

 <u>**Other Hyperparameters**</u>

 1. Max action: I started with a very high max action of 90 to suggest 90 degrees, I tested it for lower values.
-I finally settled on a 5 as the value, to reduce the steering angles.
+I finally settled on 30 as the value, to reduce the steering angles.

 2. Episode timesteps
 3. sand counter: deciding how much we can travel on sand